 What about real estate and mortgages?

-The large drop in auto sales are a leading indicator for consumer confidence.
+The large drop in auto sales are one of the leading economic indicators for consumer confidence.
 This lack of confidence will be felt throughout the real estate market as we are already seeing sales begin to cool.
 With consumers becoming a bit weary and sales of major purchases softening, the federal reserve will continue its rate cutting.
 On a positive note this will lead to much lower mortgage rates.

 The looming auto crisis is a good reminder of the risks within the economy.
 The consumer was the last leg holding up this economy.
 Unfortunately, auto sales are a stark reminder that consumer confidence is starting to show cracks.
 Autos will be one more drop of water on the real estate party to “cool” the market.